logo Family History Research UK

 Your Middlesex ancestors may have worked on the land or in associated industries, or may have been urban city dwellers who considered themselves to be Londoners.

 "Middlesex" remains an optional part of the postal address in some areas of north and west London (those areas that do not have London postcodes), but administratively it has long since disappeared.
-Records are mostly held at the London Metropolitan Archives in the City of London, with some records also held by local London borough archives.
+Records are mostly held at the London Archives in the City of London (previously known as the London Metropolitan Archives), with some records also held by local London borough archives.

 The map below shows Middlesex before the reorganisation of 1855 and the transfer of south-east Middlesex to the County of London.
 Click on the map for a larger version.
 On the London page you will find maps of the City and County of London in more detail.